 “If you’re out there struggling in the loneliness and isolation of active addiction, you’re not alone.
 There’s a wonderful recovery community here at Positive Sobriety Institute in Chicago that connects people with shared experiences.
 We’ll do everything we can to partner with you to fight this disease.
 We’re here for you.”

-– Michael Geraci, MA, LCPC, Clinical Manager and Therapist, Positive Sobriety Institute, Chicago
+– Michael Geraci, MA, LCPC, Clinical Director, Positive Sobriety Institute, Chicago

 Positive Sobriety Institute’s recovery programs include:

 Comprehensive Assessment — A correct diagnosis is crucial to developing a treatment plan most appropriate for each individual’s needs.
 At the outset of treatment, every patient receives a comprehensive screening of all substance use and co-occurring disorders.
 The assessment includes:

 - Toxicology that can include testing of urine, blood hair, and nails